bang-turing/Dev_info_parser/README.md

 Interface for extract developer information from Turing database

 This repo need google authentication in order to run.

+Use this code block in jupyter notebook(local not ssh) or in gg colab

 ```
 !git clone https://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@github.com/bang-turing/Dev_info_parser
 %cd Dev_info_parser